Skip to main content

 Annual Maintenance

-For baths and showers that have ceramic or porcelain tile, it is advisable to seal the grout once or twice a year, depending on how frequently you use the wet area.
-This process is relatively easy and you can find grout sealer at just about any hardware store or home store.
+Here's an important shower cleaning tip for ceramic or porcelain tile showers.
+It's advisable to seal the grout once or twice a year depending on how frequently you use the wet area.
+This process is relatively easy, and you can find grout sealer at just about any hardware store or home store.
 Moreover, using a mixture of baking soda and vinegar can be helpful for removing soap scum and limescale deposits from faucets, shower heads, and drains.

 Other Annual Maintenance Tips: